 1913 is recordholder with a staggering 311 days, while 2008 ranks fourth in years with a spotless sun (265 days).

 With 262 days, 2009 falls just short of 2008 but it still makes it in the top 5 of years with most blanc suns, testifying of the deep minimum prior to the onset of SC24.
-With 52 spotless days, the first 3 months of 2018 have already accumulated more than half the number recorded in 2017 (96).
+With 208 days, 2018 (green bar) has nested itself into the top 25 years with most spotless days.
+It’s currently ranking 15th place, well behind 2008 and 2009.

 The graph above shows the evolution of the total number of spotless days per cycle minimum transition and the yearly international sunspot number (Sn) since 1818.